Delta Columbae

 Delta Columbae was a latter designation of 3 Canis Majoris, as the early astronomers Johann Bayer and John Flamsteed did not include the constellation Columba in their star charts.
-It has the uncommon traditional name Ghusn al Zaitun, from the Arabic الغصن الزيتون al-ghuşn al-zaitūn "the olive branch" (carried by the dove of Noah's Ark).

 This is a single-lined spectroscopic binary system with an orbital period of 868.78 days and an eccentricity of 0.7.
 It has a peculiar velocity of 30.2±3.9 km/s, making it a candidate runaway star system.
 The primary component is a G-type bright giant star with a stellar classification of G7 II.
 It radiates around 149 time the solar luminosity from its outer atmosphere at an effective temperature of 5,136 K.